circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

    - Activity and monitoring system used (e.g, wheel running actvity, infrared camera, etc.)
    - How data was measured and recorded.
    - Developmental stage and sex of monitored animals
-   - How data was analysed.
-Include any software used.

 ### Treatments
 > Describe any specific treatment applied.
 E.g., brain (SCN) lesions, light pulse stimuli, pharmacological interventions.